ccfontes/eg/README.md

 (eg ^:focus false? [false] true)
 ```
 There are some caveats to consider when using `^:focus` **with ClojureScript**:
-  1. The tests report counts towards non focused tests, although assertions under such tests are not executed.
+  1. The tests report counts towards non focused tests, although examples under such tests are not executed.
-  2. Assertions for tests defined directly with `clojure.test/deftest` will be executed, despite the presence of focused `eg`, or `ge` tests.
+  2. Assertions for tests defined directly with `clojure.test/deftest` will still be executed, despite the presence of focused `eg`, or `ge` tests.

-Skip running certain tests or assertions using vanilla Clojure(Script) code:
+Skip running certain tests or examples using vanilla Clojure(Script) code:
 ```clj
 #_(eg count '(9 8 7)
             3)